citrusframework/citrus-simulator/README.md

 ---------

-First of all the simulator identifies the request operation called on the endpoint and maps to the test logic defined for this use case scenario.
+First of all the simulator identifies the request operation called on the endpoint and maps to the test logic defined for this simulator scenario.

-There are multiple ways to identify the simulator use case form incoming request messages:
+There are multiple ways to identify the simulator scenario form incoming request messages:

-* Message-Type: Each request message type (XML root QName) results in a separate simulator use case
+* Message-Type: Each request message type (XML root QName) results in a separate simulator scenario
-* SOAP Action: Each SOAP action value defines a simulator use case
+* SOAP Action: Each SOAP action value defines a simulator scenario
-* Message Header: Any SOAP or Http message header value specifies a new simulator use case
+* Message Header: Any SOAP or Http message header value specifies a new simulator scenario
-* XPath payload: An XPath expression is evaluated on the message payload to identify the use case
+* XPath payload: An XPath expression is evaluated on the message payload to identify the scenario

-Once the simulator use case is identified the respective test logic builder is executed.
+Once the simulator scenario is identified the respective test logic builder is executed.
 The Citrus test logic provides proper SOAP response messages as a result to the calling client.
 The response messages can hold dynamic values and the simulator is able to perform complex testing logic.
-The test logic is built in Java classes that use the Citrus test DSL for defining the simulator use case steps.
+The test logic is built in Java classes that use the Citrus test DSL for defining the simulator scenario steps.

 Features
 ---------